 Additional clues for a future Apple AR device arrived in the public version of iOS 13 for iPhone.
 Steve Troughton-Smith, an iOS developer, discovered further references to StarBoard.
 "Guess secrecy is out?" the developer tweeted.

 Troughton-Smith continued on Twitter: "The GameController framework in iOS 13 also has a gamepad profile for a device meant to be used while using stereo AR apps.
 The controller profile has a clicky trackpad, a trigger button, and a system (home?) button.
 Handheld controller for Apple's headset?"

 That description sounds similar to the hand controllers used alongside other AR and virtual reality headsets, like the Oculus Rift, PlayStation VR, and Microsoft HoloLens.
 Further digging into iOS 13 suggested that the AR headset "...has a dashboard of some kind that shows you your available Stereo AR apps (like CarPlay)," Troughton-Smith said.

 Patents give away more details

-Next up, a patent filed by Apple on October 24, revealed how the company is looking at a way to find transition lenses to a wearable device, describing a "head-mounted device with an adjustable opacity system."
+Next up, a patent filed by Apple on October 24, 2019 revealed how the company is looking at a way to fit transition lenses to a wearable product, describing a "head-mounted device with an adjustable opacity system."
 This is similar to Google Glass, where a user interface is projected onto a transparent display on a head-worn device, right in front of the user's eye.
-But, unlike Glass and more recent smart glasses like the North Focals, Apple's plans are for the opacity of this display to be adjustable.
+But, unlike Glass and more recent smart glasses like the discontinued North Focals, Apple's plans are for the opacity of this display to be adjustable.